dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 ## Gallery of Results

+For original reference gltfs, please see Appendix A at the bottom.

 |  Azimuth-Range view of New York | Orthogonal view of New York |
 | ----------------- | ----------------- |
 | ![](img/result/newYork/newYorkAzimuth.png) | ![](img/result/newYork/newYorkImage.png)  |